bhubie/talks/making-impossible-states-impossible/slides/slides.md

 # Lets use it in C#
 - 😔 not nativly supported...yet <- TODO animate this yet
 - Proposel has been announced 🎉
-  - TODO link proposal

 <!--
 - Great - now that we hve the structure we want to use, lets implement it in c#.
 - Well - Not natively supported yet...
 - As of about a year ago - they have announced a proposel of how they would like to implment this in the languague.
 No release date yet. but they are working on it.
    - I am going to be going a bit more detail into this spec later so you see how it may be implemented.
-- If you have ever lurked online C# communiteies this always seems to be the feature that others are waiting for to be implemented in the language,
+- If you have ever lurked online C# communities this always seems to be the feature that others are waiting for to be implemented in the language,

 -->